allenai/s2-folks/API_RELEASE_NOTES.md

 * **Field Deprecation - Aliases**
   * Date of change is TBD

-* **Ongoing Reminder: Deprecation of partner.semanticscholar.org**
+* **Deprecation of partner.semanticscholar.org scheduled for mid-March**
-  * This was planned for December 2023 but is now being reprioritized.
+  * This was planned for December 2023 but is now scheduled for mid-March.
   * Please ensure that you replace "partner.semanticscholar.org" with "api.semanticscholar.org" in all URLs as we are still planned to discontinue supporting the partner* domain.

 ### Performance Improvements
 * **Ongoing Reminder API Rate limit**
-  * Unauthenticated: All unauthenticated users share a limit of 5,000 requests per 5 minutes.
-  * - We are in making refinements to the implementation of the unauthenticated request group.
-Please be aware that in 2024 we hope to increase usage of authenticated requests with the intent to move users away from making unauthenticated requests whenever possible.
+  * Unauthenticated: Each IP is restricted to 1 request per second and shared total capacity depends on overall traffic.
-  * Authenticated: 1 request per second for: /paper/batch, /paper/search, /recommendations and 10 requests / second for all other calls
+  * Authenticated: 1 request per second for: /paper/batch, /paper/search, /recommendations, 5 requests per second for /bulk and 10 requests / second for all other calls

 ### Other Changes
 * **Ongoing Reminder: Springer abstracts**